xevisalle/xevisalle/README.md

 <h1>hey, I'm Xevi</h1>
-<h3>🔐 Cryptography Researcher && 🎓 PhD in Applied Cryptography</h3>

----
----

 ### 🎲 Pseudorandom things

+- I have a PhD in Applied Cryptography by Pompeu Fabra University.
-- I do research on ZK proofs and privacy-preserving protocols
+- I do research on ZK proofs and privacy-preserving protocols.
-- I code all kinds of cryptographic primitives
+- I code all kinds of cryptographic primitives.
-- I like to write smart contracts
+- I like to write smart contracts.
-- I'm interested in security reviews
+- I'm interested in security reviews.

 ---